 The Rehearsal and Performance Schedule (course calendar for the 2021-22 academic year)

 Ensemble Rotation for Wind and Percussion Players

-Similarly, the string section is also very competitive and in order to maintain the highest quality performance of this kind of orchestral literature, the string section must not get to large and remain balances so as to maintain section clarity.
-As a result, we have strict enrollment quotas per section so most first-year students will be assigned to the Case Camerata Chamber Orchestra (MUEN 386 ) until slots are available.
+Similarly, the string section is also very competitive and in order to maintain the highest quality performance for this kind of orchestral literature, the string section must be balanced so as to maintain section clarity.
+As a result, most first-year students will be assigned to the Case Camerata Chamber Orchestra (MUEN 386 ) until slots are available in the Symphony Orchestra.

 - If you planning on enrolling in Symphony Orchestra as a “fully remote” offering you will be required to take a remote audition.